tattler-community/tattler-community/README.rst

    curl -X POST 'http://127.0.0.1:11503/notification/mywebapp/password_changed/?user=123'

-and tattler does this for you:
+Tattler helps you with these:

-1. Load your templates for event ``password_changed``, and see where it should be notified.
-(Email?
-SMS?
-More?)
+1. **Templates**: Load templates for event ``password_changed`` for email, SMS etc.
-2. Load the email address and mobile number for user ``123`` as required -- with trivial-to-write plug-ins.
+2. **Addressbook**: Fetch the user's email address and mobile number from your DB (with trivial-to-write plug-ins).
-3. Load any variable that your templates require -- with trivial-to-write plug-ins.
-(What plan is the user on?
-How much of the plan is used up?)
+3. **Template data**: Fetch variables for your templates from your DB (with trivial-to-write plug-ins).
-4. Expand the template and encode the content into an actual notification -- e.g. a multi-part MIME email with HTML and plain text fallback.
+4. **MIME**: Package a multi-part email with HTML+text fallback.
-5. Deliver the final content through SMTP and an SMS delivery network.
+5. **Delivery**: Send the content through SMTP and an SMS delivery network.
+6. **Dev mode**: Let your applications trigger notifications to the real user and have tattler only deliver it to your debug address.

 Tattler is designed with simplicity in mind.
 It strives to be easy to adopt and useful among common needs -- so you can focus on your communication, brand and customer journey.